DeveloperZahra/Database-Search-and-Reporting-Task/Database Search and Reporting Task.md

 * Use Case Example:
             A geographic information system(GIS) using PostgreSQL with PostGIS to manage spatial and location data.
 ----------------------------------------------
-🔹What languages do they use?
+🔹 What languages do they use?

 Each database engine uses a variation or extension of SQL (Structured Query Language).
 Here are some common examples: